 World Heritage - Macquarie Island

-Macquarie Island is the only place on earth formed entirely of oceanic crust and rocks formed on or below the seabed, deep beneath the earth's surface.
-This is an island of great beauty and outstanding natural diversity, a breeding place for many of the Southern Ocean's birds and animals.
+Macquarie Island was inscribed on the World Heritage List on 3 December 1997.
+It is significant as one of the world's most outstanding geological features – it is the only place on earth formed entirely of oceanic crust.
+Every rock on Macquarie Island was formed on or deep below the seabed.
+This is an island of outstanding natural beauty and diversity, and is an important breeding place for many of the Southern Ocean's birds and animals.